Vitamin B6: Sources

 Bacteria residing in the large intestine are known to synthesize B-vitamins, including B6, but the amounts are not sufficient to meet host requirements, in part because the vitamins are competitively taken up by non-synthesizing bacteria.

 Vitamin B6 is found in a wide variety of foods.
 In general, meat, fish and fowl are good sources, but dairy foods and eggs are not (table).
 Crustaceans and mollusks contain about 0.1 mg/100 grams.
 Fruit (apples, oranges, pears) contain less than 0.1 mg/100g.

 Bioavailability from a mixed diet (containing animal- and plant-sourced foods) is estimated at being 75% – higher for PLP from meat, fish and fowl, lower from plants, as those are mostly in the form of pyridoxine glucoside, which has approximately half the bioavailability of animal-sourced B6 because removal of the glucoside by intestinal cells is not 100% efficient.
 Given lower amounts and lower bioavailability of the vitamin from plants there was a concern that a vegetarian or vegan diet could cause a vitamin deficiency state.
 However, the results from a population-based survey conducted in the U.S. demonstrated that despite a lower vitamin intake, serum PLP was not significantly different between meat-eaters and vegetarians, suggesting that a vegetarian diet does not pose a risk for vitamin B6 deficiency.

 Cooking, storage, and processing losses vary, and in some foods may be more than 50% depending on the form of vitamin present in the food.
 Plant foods lose less during processing, as they contain pyridoxine, which is more stable than the pyridoxal or pyridoxamine forms found in animal-sourced foods.
 For example, milk can lose 30–70% of its vitamin B6 content when dried.
-The vitamin is found in the germ and aleurone layer of grains, so there is more in whole wheat bread compared to white bread wheat, and more in brown rice compared to white rice.
+The vitamin is found in the germ and aleurone layer of grains, so there is more in grains from which these layers have not been removed, for example more in whole wheat bread than in white wheat bread, and more in brown rice than in white rice.

 Most values shown in the table are rounded to nearest tenth of a milligram:

 Fortification

-As of 2019, fourteen countries require food fortification of wheat flour, maize flour or rice with vitamin B6 as pyridoxine hydrochloride.
+As of 2024, eighteen countries require food fortification of wheat flour, maize flour or rice with vitamin B6 as pyridoxine hydrochloride.
 Most of these are in southeast Africa or Central America.
 The amounts stipulated range from 3.0 to 6.5 mg/kg.
-An additional seven countries, including India, have a voluntary fortification program.
+An additional six countries, including India, have a voluntary fortification program.
 India stipulates 2.0 mg/kg.

 Dietary supplements

-In the US, multi-vitamin/mineral products typically contain 2 to 4 mg of vitamin B6 per daily serving as pyridoxine hydrochloride, but a few contain more than 25 mg.
-Many US dietary supplement companies also market a B6-only dietary supplement with 100 mg per daily serving.
-While the US National Academy of Medicine sets an adult safety UL at 100 mg/day, the European Food Safety Authority sets its UL at 25 mg/day.
+In the US, multi-vitamin/mineral products typically contain 2 to 4 mg of vitamin B6 per daily serving as pyridoxine hydrochloride.
+However, many US dietary supplement companies also market a B6-only dietary supplement with 100 mg per daily serving.
+While the US National Academy of Medicine set an adult safety UL at 100 mg/day in 1998, in 2023 the European Food Safety Authority set its UL at 12 mg/day.